dashpay/docs/docs/user/wallets/dashcore/installation-linux.rst

 When the encryption process is complete, you will see a warning that past backups of your wallet will no longer be usable, and be asked to shut down Dash Core.
-When you restart Dash Core, you will see a small blue lock in the lower right corner.
+When you restart Dash Core, you will see a small green lock in the lower right corner.

 .. figure:: img/linux/dashcore-synced-and-encrypted.png
    :height: 250px